Hidde-Heijnen/mlmi-vault/030 - Notes/Math/Matrixes.md

 - The **identity matrix** $I$ is a square matrix with 1's on the diagonal and 0's elsewhere:
 $$  I = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}$$
   - For any matrix $A$, $A \cdot I = A$ and $I \cdot A = A$.

+If you multiply a matrix by the xth collumn of the identity matrix alone, you only get the xth collumn of the original matrix.
+Same for rows.
 ### Determinant:
 - The **determinant** of a square matrix $A$ (denoted $\det(A)$ or $|A|$) is a scalar value that provides important properties of the matrix (e.g., invertibility).
 #### For a 2x2 matrix: